Renal disease for dog explained

 - Added potassium citrate - helps control metabolic acidosis.

-The advent of these foods in recent years has had a significant and positive impact on the lives of vast numbers or dogs suffering from renal disease, and vets almost universally advise their use as an essential part of the treatment regime.
-For these reasons it is important for owners to understand how kidney foods work to support their beloved dog.
+The advent of these foods in recent years has had a significant and positive impact on the lives of vast numbers of dogs suffering from renal disease, and vets almost universally advise their use as an essential part of the treatment regime.
+For these reasons, it is important for owners to understand how kidney foods work to support their beloved dog.

 There are two primary mechanisms by which these foods work

 Special renal diets contain less protein than regular foods.
 However, although present in lesser amounts, the protein that is used in them is of a higher quality than that in a normal diet.
 Many of the toxic waste products that the kidneys remove from the bloodstream are the result of protein breakdown; less protein in the diet means a reduced amount of waste for the kidneys to process.

 Reduced phosphate content will help to protect the kidneys from further damage, thereby slowing the progression of kidney disease.
 Restricting the dietary phosphate content also helps to reduce the incidence of calcification of various body tissues, including the kidneys.
 There are also dietary additives on the market that phosphate, causing it to be excreted through the gastrointestinal system rather than the urinary system.